Crawling technicolor: Non-Lagrangian methods for chiral and conformal NG bosons

-the pole term in eq.~(\ref{pole}) implies the standard soft-$\sigma$ theorem \footnote{The earliest example appears in section 5 of \cite{Mack68}.
-That article also proposes an almost scale-invariant version of the linear sigma model \cite{GMLevy} (clarified in the appendix of \cite{Mack69}), but details of the model are not used in the derivation of the soft-dilaton theorem.}
+\end{widetext} which is a standard soft-$\sigma$ theorem. \footnote{The earliest example appeared in Sec.~5 of \cite{Mack68}.
+The model in Sec.~4 is an almost scale-invariant version of the linear sigma model \cite{GMLevy,MGM62} (clarified in the Appendix of Ref.~\cite{Mack69}); it was not used to derive the soft-dilaton theorem.}